Skip to content

 This is useful when you don’t control the upstream repository, or when you want to temporarily scope discovery without editing files under version control.
 It can also be set via the TG_IGNORE_FILE environment variable.
 The path must exist; a missing file is an error.

-The list view is split into three tabs: All, Modules, and Templates.
-All is selected when the TUI launches.
+The list view is split into five tabs: All, Templates, Stacks, Units, and Modules.
+All is selected when the TUI launches and lists every discovered component; the other four each filter the list down to a single component kind.
 Press tab to move to the next tab and shift+tab to move to the previous; cycling wraps at either end.
-The active tab filters the list down to components of that kind, and each tab keeps its own cursor position and search filter, so switching back preserves where you were.
+Each tab keeps its own cursor position and search filter, so switching back preserves where you were.

 Component authors can override the catalog UI’s default title and description by adding a YAML block at the top of the component’s README.md.
 Two forms are accepted.